2018 Marshall County High School shooting: Response

 A benefit concert at the Kentucky Opry in Benton was organized to raise donations for the families of shooting victims, with another concert organized three weeks after the first.
 The town also employed blue and orange ribbons, and the phrase "Marshall Strong".
 In June 2018, students who had been wounded were given checks from donation campaigns.
-Federal grants were announced in August 2018 by Governor Matt Bevin to support victims during the shooter's trial, as well as for mental health professionals and a recovery plan coordinator at the high school.
+Federal grants were announced in August 2018 by Governor Matt Bevin to support victims during the shooter's trial, as well as for mental health professionals and a recovery plan coordinator to aid students on-site at the high school.

-Some students have become involved with the March for Our Lives campaign and gun control rallies, which has caused them to be at odds with a majority of the area, which saw commentators in local news medias claiming the students were too young to know anything.
-Survivors of the Heath High School Shooting, the Columbine High School Shooting, and the University of California at Santa Barbara Shooting reached out to survivors to encourage healing and discussion about the incident.
+Some students have become involved with the March for Our Lives campaign and gun control rallies, causing them to be at odds with a majority of the area, which saw commentators in local news media claiming the students were too young to know anything.
+Survivors of shootings at Heath High School, Columbine High School, and Isla Vista reached out to survivors to encourage healing and discussion about the incident.

-The entire student body was awarded the 911 Hero Award in September 2018, in order to recognize the students' actions during the shooting.
+The entire student body was awarded the 911 Hero Award in September 2018, recognizing the students' actions during the shooting.

 School response

-Less than a week after the incident the school implemented new safety methods to protect the students.
+Less than a week after the incident, the school implemented new safety methods to protect the students.
 Students that arrived late would have to check in with the front office, and staff members began to screen students with metal detector wands before allowing them to enter.
 The school has also instated a second officer on full-time at the location, with grant proposals for more school resource officers.
-In June 2018 it was reported that the Marshall County School District had banned students carrying backpacks at the high school, and two middle schools to protect the students.
+In June 2018 it was reported that the Marshall County School District had banned students carrying backpacks at the high school and two middle schools to protect the students.